QuyNg13/project-tech-team-5/README.md

 ## Who Worked on this Webpage:

-This webpage was developed by [insert names or team name here].
-For inquiries or support, please contact [insert contact information].
+This webpage was developed by Quy, Fouzia, Daan and Desitny.

 ---